josegarrera/todoer/README.md

 ## Branching Strategy
 This project follows a feature branching strategy where each feature is developed in its own branch and merged into `main` via a pull request.

+## Deployment Model
+This project follows a continuous deployment model where each component is automatically deployed to the respective environment upon a successful commit.
+GCP cloud provider is used for deployment.